 Yeshiva University

-- Diverse Clinical Training: The program includes three years of practicum experiences at prestigious New York area sites and four years at the on-campus Parnes Clinic.
+- Diverse Clinical Training: Students complete three years of practicum placements at major New York institutions alongside four years of training at the university’s Parnes Clinic.

 Tips for Choosing the Right Accredited PsyD Program